stratum-mining/stratumprotocol.org/src/getting-started.md

 Within the `proxy-config.toml` you will be able to specify which pool should a translation proxy connect to.
 By default, the tProxy will connect to a locally hosted pool (which you deployed in the first step, or default to a hosted Braiins pool.
 Feel free to switch the pools while testing things out.

-The `proxy-config.toml` is modified by the party that is running the Translator Proxy (most typically the mining farm/miner hobbyist).
+The `proxy-config.toml` is modified by the party running the Translator Proxy (typically the mining farm/miner hobbyist).

 If you're interested in learning about information in the configuration file, check [this document](https://github.com/stratum-mining/stratum/tree/main/roles/translator#configuration-file).